surjikal/reg/README.md

 reg
 ===

-Minimal sed-like tool for text replacements using JS regex syntax
+Minimal sed-like tool for text replacements using JS regex syntax.

+Cause it's easier to reimplement sed that to remember the syntax.

 ## Usage